 Zak Bagans of the Travel Channel’s paranormal show, Ghost Adventures, described the history of the South’s most genteel port city, Charleston, as “just layers and layers on the dark history cake.”
-It’s certainly an interesting analogy.
-I must confess that I often find Mr. Bagans’ antics annoying at times and I have been known to refer to his team’s techniques as the “ADHD method of ghost hunting.”
-Though, I am a bit excited to see they are investigating Charleston’s Old City Jail.
+It’s certainly an interesting analogy, though I must confess that I often find Mr. Bagans’ antics annoying.
+In fact, I have been known to refer to his team’s techniques as the “ADHD method of ghost hunting.”
+However, I am excited to see they are investigating Charleston’s Old City Jail.

 Back in July, my love affair with Charleston was rekindled when I spent nearly a week there.
-I spent my days wandering the streets making a pilgrimage to sites that I’ve spent years reading about including the Old City Jail.
+I spent my days wandering the streets making a pilgrimage to sites that I’ve spent years reading about, including the Old City Jail.
 The building is a massive, looming structure that seems to glower down upon anyone passing along Magazine Street.
 If a building could threaten someone, this building would threaten a horrible, miserable death.
-Staring up at the crenellated turrets, decaying bricks, windows like empty but not blind eye sockets and the massive and thick brick walls, it’s hard to imagine this place could not be haunted.
+Staring up at the crenellated turrets, decaying bricks, windows like empty eye sockets, and the massive and thick brick walls, it’s hard to imagine this place could not be haunted.
 The memory of it sends a chill up my spine.

-The jail itself was just as harsh.
-Inmates were locked away in large, group cells instead of individual cells with only the most dangerous or possible escape risks being chained to the floor.
-Men and women were not separated and all had to live in filth where infection and disease were rampant.
+The jail itself was just as harsh with inmates locked away in large, group cells, instead of individual cells.
+The most dangerous prisoners, or those that were possible escape risks, were chained to the floor.
+Men and women were not separated, and all had to live in filth where vermin, infection, and disease were rampant.

-Among the numerous prisoners who passed through the Gothic portal were slaves involved or arrested under suspicion of involvement in Denmark Vesey’s Slave Revolt in 1822.
-The legendary couple, John and Lavinia Fisher also lived their last days in the moldy, dark halls of this place.
-Their ghastly tale involving the murder of guests in the inn that they ran is the stuff of legend and is the focal point of many tour and ghost tour guides’ tales.
-A recent book, however, has freed the couple from the shackles of their legendary crimes.
-Bruce Orr, a former Charleston homicide detective, explored the legend of the couple, their crimes and their defiant ends discovering that all but the most basic facts were just myth.
+Among the many unfortunate souls who passed through the building’s Gothic portal was the legendary couple, John and Lavinia Fisher, who lived their last days in the moldy, dark halls of this place.
+Their ghastly tale involved them murdering guests of the inn that they ran just outside town.
+While this legend is the focal point of many tour guides’ tales, A recent book has freed the couple from the shackles of their legendary crimes.
+Bruce Orr, a former Charleston homicide detective, explored the legend of the couple, their crimes, and their supposedly defiant ends discovering that all but the most basic facts were just myth.
 In fact, there is nothing to even corroborate that the spirits within the jail are even the revenants of the Fishers.

 The harsh conditions led to the building of a new jail in the late 1930s.
 In recent years, a group led by the American School of Building Arts has been working to restore the crumbling castle on Magazine Street.
 Ghost tours now bring tourists through the damp halls that still echo with spirits.

-Among the activity that Mr. Bagans and his crew might encounter inside the old jail are spirit voices, apparitions and even physical contact.
+Among the activity that Mr. Bagans and his crew might encounter inside the old jail are spirit voices, apparitions, and even physical contact.
 Staff and visitors have had numerous experiences.
 One of the more intriguing episodes was recorded in a 2002 article in the Charleston Post & Courier: a worker leaving the building late one evening felt that he wasn’t alone.
-This was confirmed when his flashlight beam picked up a grayish, gaunt man standing next to the door.
-He stared at the moment for a moment and when he moved towards the man he disappeared only to reappear on the other side of the door.
+This was confirmed when his flashlight beam picked up a grayish, gaunt man standing to the right of the exit door.
+He stared at the man for a moment and when he moved towards the man he disappeared, only to reappear on the left side of the door.
 The figure then vanished and the worker fled.
 Yet another layer in the cake of history…

 ABC News 4. “’Ghost Adventures’ heads to spooky Charleston scene.”
 19 October 2011.